terramate-io/terramate-docs/cli/cmdline/run.md

 ### TMC: Advanced filters

-- `--cloud-status <status>` is only available when connected to Terramate Cloud.
+- `--status <status>` is only available when connected to Terramate Cloud.

   Filter by Terramate Cloud (TMC) status of the stack.

 ### TMC: Deployment Synchronization

-- `--cloud-sync-deployment` is only available when connected to Terramate Cloud.
+- `--sync-deployment` is only available when connected to Terramate Cloud.

   Synchronize the command as a new deployment to Terramate Cloud (TMC).

-  For Terraform deployments `--cloud-sync-terraform-plan-file <plan-file>` should always be added to include Terraform plan details when synchronizing.
+  For Terraform deployments `--terraform-plan-file <plan-file>` should always be added to include Terraform plan details when synchronizing.

 ### TMC: Drift Synchronization

-- `--cloud-sync-drift-status` is only available when connected to Terramate Cloud.
+- `--sync-drift-status` is only available when connected to Terramate Cloud.

   Synchronize the command as a new drift run to Terramate Cloud (TMC).

-  For Terraform drift runs `--cloud-sync-terraform-plan-file <plan-file>` should always be added to include Terraform plan details when synchronizing.
+  For Terraform drift runs `--terraform-plan-file <plan-file>` should always be added to include Terraform plan details when synchronizing.

 ### TMC: Preview Synchronization

-- `--cloud-sync-preview` is only available when connected to Terramate Cloud.
+- `--sync-preview` is only available when connected to Terramate Cloud.

   Synchronize the command as a new preview to Terramate Cloud (TMC).

-  For Terraform previews `--cloud-sync-terraform-plan-file <plan-file>` is required to include Terraform plan details when synchronizing.
+  For Terraform previews `--terraform-plan-file <plan-file>` is required to include Terraform plan details when synchronizing.

-- `--cloud-sync-layer <layer>`
+- `--layer <layer>`

   Default `<layer>` is `default` when not set or not detected otherwise.

-  Set a custom layer for synchronizing a preview via `--cloud-sync-preview` to Terramate Cloud.
+  Set a custom layer for synchronizing a preview via `--sync-preview` to Terramate Cloud.

 ### TMC: Terraform Plan Synchronization

-- `--cloud-sync-terraform-plan-file <plan-file>` is only available when connected to Terramate Cloud.
+- `--terraform-plan-file <plan-file>` is only available when connected to Terramate Cloud.

   Add details of the Terraform Plan file to the synchronization to Terramate Cloud (TMC).

-  This flag is supported in combination with `--cloud-sync-drift-status`, `--cloud-sync-preview`, and `--cloud-sync-preview`.
+  This flag is supported in combination with `--sync-drift-status` and `--sync-preview`.

 - `--terragrunt`